GeForest/pharmacy-site/README.md

 3. Start the server:

-    node server.js

-The server will be available at http://localhost:5000.

-### Frontend

-1. Navigate to the frontend folder:

-    cd frontend

-2. Install dependencies:

-    npm install

-3. Start the application:

     npm start

-The application will be available at http://localhost:3000.
+The server and application will be available at http://localhost:8080.

 ### MongoDB